opengauss-mirror/docs/content/en/docs/Developerguide/alter-sequence.md

 -   In the current version, you can modify only the owner, owning column, and maximum value.
 To modify other parameters, delete the sequence and create it again.
 Then, use the  **Setval**  function to restore parameter values.
 -   **ALTER SEQUENCE MAXVALUE**  cannot be used in transactions, functions, and stored procedures.
 -   After the maximum value of a sequence is changed, the cache of the sequence in all sessions is cleared.
+-   If the LARGE identifier is used when a sequence is created, the LARGE identifier must be used when the sequence is altered.
 -   The  **ALTER SEQUENCE**  statement blocks the invocation of  **nextval**,  **setval**,  **currval**, and  **lastval**.

 ## Syntax<a name="en-us_topic_0283137303_en-us_topic_0237122071_en-us_topic_0062358310_s794bdb8d97844eb7aa7d1d6cdf896ac9"></a>